KIT-IBT/StereoCameraReconSim/README.md

    Config parameter:
    - specify program parameters
      - **headless**: Set *true* if you intend to run this program without a gui
-     - **suppressWarnings**: Set *false* this to unsuppress all warnings
+     - **suppressWarnings**: Set *false* to unsuppress all warnings

    - input mesh
-     - **filename**: Specify stl file name (file must be in the same folder as this file or in one of the subfolders)
+     - **filename**: Specify stl file name (file must be in the same folder as "simSettings.m" or in one of the subfolders)
-     - **indexZero**: Vertices index start with 0?
+     - **indexZero**: So the vertex indices in your stl start with 0?
 If so: set *true*.
-Use *false* if your ID list was taken from MATLAB.
+Use *false* if your vertex ID list was taken from MATLAB.

    - reconstruction parameter
-     - **reconThreshold**: specify minimum number of camera that must see a surface patch for it to be considered reconstructable
+     - **reconThreshold**: Specify minimum number of cameras that must see a surface patch for it to be considered reconstructable

    - saving & output parameters
      - **savePlots**: Set *true* to save matlab figures.
 NOTE: use figure(openfig("filepath with extension")) to open the saved plots
      - **saveWorkspaceVariables**: Set *true* to save the whole workspace.
-NOTE: the output file could have several GBytes.
+NOTE: the output file could be several/many GB large and saving might take considerable time.

    - plot settings
      - **displayPlots**: Set *true* to display the plots.
-     - **enforcePlot**:  Set *true* to force plotting all camera images even if there are more than 6 cams (NOTE: this can cause laggy behavior and require very long time to save all the figures)
+     - **enforcePlot**:  Set *true* to force plotting all camera images even if there are more than 6 cams (NOTE: this can cause laggy behavior and require very long time to open all the figures)
-     - **showIDs**: Set *true* to show face IDs in plots
+     - **showIDs**: Set *true* to show face IDs in plots. this is intended for debugging purposes only and will clutter your plots greatly.
+Plots will become very laggy.
      - **showNormals**: Set *true* to show normals in plots

 2. camSetup.m
    Config parameter:
    -  camera setup parameters
       - **camNum**: Specify the number of cameras
-      - **center**: Specify the point, which will be the hypothetical "focal point" of the camera setup's objective lens
+      - **center**: Specify the point which will be the hypothetical "focal point" of your camera setup's objective lens.

    -  parameters of the ring on which the cameras lie:
-      - **L**: Hypothetical working distance L (between mesh and Cameras)
+      - **L**: Hypothetical working distance L (between mesh and camera ring)
       - **b**: Baseline (ring diameter for positioning the cameras)

    -  intrinsic camera parameters